Shahad-Albalawi/Jawwy-TV-Data-Analysis/README.md

-# Jawwy TV Data Analysis
+# Jawwy TV Viewership Data Analysis

-A data analysis project exploring viewer behavior, content engagement, demand forecasting, and content recommendations using Jawwy TV viewing data.
+A million viewing records reveal how users engage and where the platform can grow.

-Completed as part of the **stc Data Analyst Virtual Experience**, in partnership with the **Misk Foundation**.
+Completed as part of the **stc Data Analyst Virtual Experience** in partnership with the **Misk Foundation**.

-The project analyzes **1,048,575 viewing events** and delivers three analytical solutions: behavioral analysis, demand forecasting, and a content recommendation engine.
+The project analyzes **1,048,575 viewing events** and delivers three analytical solutions covering viewer behavior, demand forecasting, and content recommendations.

 ---